NHS Negligence Payouts

 NHS Negligence Claims Statistics

-In 2008, the NHS paid out £538 million for negligence compensation claims.
-This figure has increased significantly, now totaling more than £1.7 billion.
-While the amount of compensation has steadily risen over the last decade, the number of cases has increased less dramatically.
-For the same time period, negligence claims that resulted in awarded damages rose from 2,800 to 7,300.
+In 2017 – 2018, the NHS paid out more than £1.63 billion for negligence compensation claims.
+This figure has increased significantly, now totalling more than £2.2 billion.
+While the amount of compensation has steadily risen over the last three years, the number of cases has increased less dramatically.
+For the same time period, negligence claims rose from 10,673 to 12,629.
 Other notable NHS negligence claim statistics include:

 - NHS negligence claims span many specialties, with the largest percentage of compensation awards involving obstetrics